SocietyForArtisticResearch/NMH-editor/src/readme.md

 4. is editor responsive?
 5. add export as other types of documents
 7. make media list more responsive (perhaps should be full screen on small screens ?).

+## Possible but will cost them
+* less compiler
+* paragraph a la git doc

 ## Changes in rcexpostion.ts 23/02/2018